mampfes/hacs_waste_collection_schedule/doc/source/newark_sherwooddc_gov_uk.md

 #### How to find your `UPRN`

-Serach for your waste collection schedule at (https://app.newark-sherwooddc.gov.uk/bincollection/).
+Search for your waste collection schedule at (https://app.newark-sherwooddc.gov.uk/bincollection/).
 Your `UPRN` is the set of numbers at the end of the url when your schedule is being displayed.

 For example: https://app.newark-sherwooddc.gov.uk/bincollection/calendar?pid=`010091745473`